-Parents should try to make appointments outside of school hours wherever possible.
+Parents should try to make appointments outside of school hours, wherever possible.
 Where appointments during school time are unavoidable, the pupil should only be out of school for the minimum amount of time necessary for the appointment.
 It is not acceptable for a child to miss a whole day's schooling for an appointment, unless absolutely necessary, in which case the school will need an explanation as to why this is.

-If a pupil must attend a medical appointment during the school day, they must be collected from the school office by the parent or another authorised adult and signed out in the 'signing out' book.
-No pupil will be allowed to leave the school site without parental confirmation.
+If a pupil must attend a medical appointment during the school day, they must be collected from the school office by the parent or another authorised adult and signed out.
+No pupil will be allowed to leave the school site without parental approval.

-Advance notice is required for medical or dental appointments, unless it's an emergency appointment, and must be supported by providing the school with sight of, or a copy of, the appointment card or letter - only then will the absence be authorised.
+Advance notice is required for medical or dental appointments, unless it's an emergency appointment, and must be supported by providing the school with sight of, or a copy of, the appointment card or letter.